Communication Skills for Women in the Workplace

 - Men don’t have high-pitched voices.
 Many women do.

 - Cultural expectations are different for men and women.
 Women are raised to be nice.
-Men to be right, which is why many men don’t like asking for directions and women can’t figure out what the fuss is all about!
+Men need to be right, which is why many men don’t like asking for directions and women can’t figure out what the fuss is all about!

 So let’s start with one simple technique that you can use right now today to improve your communication skills with men.
 Stop asking questions.
 Instead use statements or simply give instructions.
 You can practice right now with your husband, mate, or children.
 Instead of saying, “Hi honey, how was your day?” try this, “Hi honey, tell me about your day.”
 Notice the subtle difference.
 You will not be asking a question, but instead giving an instruction.
 Men do really well with simple, specific instructions, and don’t be afraid to be specific.